PELock/Steganography-Online-Codec-Python/README.md

 ## Installation (for Python 3)

-Preferred way of WebApi interface installation is via [pip](https://pypi.org/project/pip/) (Package Installer for Python).
+The preferred way of Web API SDK installation is via [pip](https://pypi.org/project/pip/) (Package Installer for Python).

 Run: